 We remove the guesswork out of the keyword selection process, and deliver the user with a simple analysis of big data.

-A simple way to think about keyword sampling is to look at it like you’re “tracking keywords without actually tracking them.”
+An overview of keyword sampling is that it's an SEO strategy you can use to “track keywords without actually tracking them.”
 Use this simple methodology to save your budget and keep your keywords fresh.
 The SEO industry is everything but static, so your approaches need to be dynamic to keep up with the many industry changes.